 To improve your English speaking skills you have to know how the words sound in English.
 The internet is a vast sea of online information, and you can search for videos on every topic imaginable.

-You can subscribe to your favorite channels online and watch as new videos come out—more than likely, you will learn new phrases about a topic you already enjoy.
+You can subscribe to your favorite channels online and watch as new videos come out—more than likely, you will learn new words or phrases about a topic you already enjoy.

-Overall the best way to practice speaking English is to practice speaking English with native speakers.
+Overall the best way to practice speaking English is to practice with native speakers.
 This improves your communication skills because you need to ensure that you are using correct pronunciation.

 Native speakers may not realize they are the best teachers, but they are.
 They know far more tips about speaking English and English skills than they think they do.